jboss-developer/jboss-eap-quickstarts/cmt/README.md

 After users complete this quickstart, they are invited to run through the following quickstarts:

 1. [jts](../jts/README.md) - The JTS quickstart builds upon this quickstart by distributing the CustomerManager and InvoiceManager
-2. [jts-distributed-crash-rec](../jts-distributed-crash-rec/README.md) - The crash recovery quickstart builds upon the [jts](../jts/README.md) quickstart by demonstrating the fault tolerance of JBoss EAP.
+2. [jts-distributed-crash-rec](../jts-distributed-crash-rec/README.md) - The crash recovery quickstart builds upon the [jts](../jts/README.md) quickstart by demonstrating the fault tolerance of ${product.name}.

-_Note: This quickstart uses the H2 database included with Red Hat JBoss Enterprise Application Platform 7.
+_Note: This quickstart uses the H2 database included with ${product.name.full} ${product.version}.
 It is a lightweight, relational example datasource that is used for examples only.
 It is not robust or scalable, is not supported, and should NOT be used in a production environment!_

 ### What are container managed transactions?